- NACVA's Beginnings

 - HQ will assign Committee Chairs.

-- Each Committee will receive at least one assignment per year either from HQ or the Board to which they report (Overseeing Board).
+- Each Committee will receive assignments if relevant matters are before it, which is expected to be at least annually.
+This directive will come from HQ or the Board to which they report (Overseeing Board).

 - A liaison from HQ and/or the Committee’s Overseeing Board will be assigned each year to help facilitate Committee activity.